ubuntu-flutter-community/yaru_tutorial/tutorial.md

 ### Quick look into named parameters in dart

+Don't code now, just read.

 Functions in dart, as in any other modern programming language, can either have no or any kind and amount of [parameters](https://dart.dev/language/functions#parameters) (also called arguments or input variables). [*(In mathematics this is different.
-All functions must have at least one argument.)*](https://en.wikipedia.org/wiki/Function_(mathematics))
+All functions must have at least one argument and a return value.)*](https://en.wikipedia.org/wiki/Function_(mathematics))

 To make reading function calls easier dart has the optional feature of named [parameters](https://dart.dev/language/functions#parameters).
 Where a function, if defined with (a) named parameter(s), must be called by naming the parameter, followed by a `:` and the value that should be set.